-The best Capital One first time credit card is the Capital One Platinum Credit Card because it has a $0 annual fee and is available to people with no credit history.
+The best Capital One first time credit card is the Capital One Platinum Credit Card because it is available to people with limited credit and has a $0 annual fee.
 This card doesn’t require a security deposit to open an account, and it comes with the opportunity for a higher credit limit in as little as 6 months.

-Finally, it’s important to note that when you’re a first-time credit card user, you normally have no credit history.
+It’s important to note that when you’re a first-time credit card user, you normally have no credit history.
 A Capital One first time credit card is ideal for helping you establish that credit.
 In time, you’ll qualify for some of the best Capital One credit cards with lower interest rates, higher credit limits, and better rewards and benefits.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.